dilanettd/data-scrape-api/README.md

 ## Usage

 Once the application is running, you can access the API to retrieve LinkedIn activity data.
+The API documentation is available at: http://127.0.0.1:5000/docs#/

 Endpoint: /scrape/<linkedin_user_id>
 HTTP Method: GET